Early Ordovician: Paleontology

-In Early Ordovician (Floian) strata of the San Juan Formation, Argentina, the oldest microfossils, known as calcisphers or calcitarchs, are present.
+In Early Ordovician (Floian) strata of the San Juan Formation, Argentina, the oldest microfossils, known as calcispheres or calcitarchs, are present.
 Early forms reached 80 to 250 μm in diameter.
 Some of these organisms are probably algae.
 Calcitarchs lived in the subtidal zone, from coastal waves to shoals and reefs.
 Algae of the genus Amsassia appeared.
 They already lived off the southern coast of Laurentia and Cuyania in the Early Ordovician, and later occupied an even wider range and disappeared only during the Ordovician-Silurian extinction.
 In Tremadocian, Amsassia inhabited small reefal mounds in shallow sea waters.
 Discovered in the Floian strata of Newfoundland, coral-like fossils of Reptamsassia divergens and Reptamsassia minuta allows to judge the level of development of reef ecosystems of the Early Ordovician, since they are the oldest example of symbiotic intergrowth of modular species.

 Echinoderm diversity increased in the Early Ordovician: new classes appeared, including asteroids, ophiuroids, crinoids and diploporitans.
 Various Early Ordovician echinoderms are found in the Fillmore Formation in Utah, USA, Fezouata Formation in Anti-Atlas, Morocco, and Saint-Chinian Formation in Montagne Noire, France.